 In today’s labour market, there are many stressful jobs.
-There are also jobs which are physically straining.
+There are also jobs that are physically straining.
 But at what point is an employer liable for illnesses (mental or physical) which are a result of employees performing their job duties?

 Employment Standards set out mandatory policies for Health and Safety.
-Particularly, in workplaces which are known to be more stressful or more physically draining, employers must have safeguards in place to eliminate the chances of an employee becoming ill as a result of their duties.
+Particularly, in workplaces that are known to be more stressful or more physically draining, employers must have safeguards in place to eliminate the chances of an employee becoming ill as a result of their duties.

 Despite these safeguards, work related illnesses are still prevalent.
 In 2012, the Workers Safety Insurance Board (WSIB) paid $2.67 billion to compensate injured workers and their families (Workplace Safety and Insurance Board (2013).
 Fourth Quarter 2012 Report to Stakeholders.
 Toronto: WSIB).

 A work related illness is a physical or mental illness which would not have arose had an individual not entered into a particular work environment or performed specific job duties.

 Work related illnesses more commonly take a physical form (i.e burns from an oven, broken foot from a warehouse accident), however there are an increasing number of cases wherein an employee has developed a mental illness as a result of the work environment.
 The Canadian Centre for Occupational Health and Safety has developed a guide to ensuring mental well-being and psychosocial support which can be found here.

 Mental illnesses are the hardest illnesses to spot in a development stage.
 That is why so important to have Health and Safety guidelines which prevent hostile work environments or harassing behaviour from developing or continuing.